YQQS/formfoss/doc/design/README.md

 - key: the key name maped by Angular FormGroup, should be unique
     + type: string

+- value: answer of the question
+    + type: string | number

 - title: form title
   + type: string